9 Reasons Cannabis is Better Than Alcohol For Your Night Out

 Alcohol Use Directly Kills More Than 30,000

 On the other hand, there are no recorded deaths attributable to cannabis overdoses, reports from the Drug Enforcement Administration indicate.
-Another study backed this finding, indicating that healthy cannabis users were no more at risk for death than non consumers.
-This means that while alcohol use may shorten your life span, cannabis use will not.
+Another study — published in the American Journal of Public Health (1997) — backed this finding, indicating that healthy cannabis consumers were no more at risk for death than non consumers.
+This means that while alcohol use may shorten your life span, cannabis consumption will not.

 Alcohol Makes You Fat